What age is ideal for a Pipsqueak Comedy Magic Show?

 Where does Pipsqueak get her outfits?

 Mooseburger Originals in Wisconsin.
-They cater to clowns: the colors don’t fade regardless of frequent washing and sun exposure.
-They design them with care to fit even the “vertically challenged” clown.
+They cater to clowns.
+The colors don’t fade, regardless of frequent washing and sun exposure.
+They design the outfits with care to fit even the “vertically-challenged” clown.
 They hire American workers and pay them a decent wage.

 Has Pipsqueak’s nose ever fallen off?